-Periodic check of your Installed Gap is necessary with your Rekluse clutch.
+Periodic checking of your Installed Gap is necessary with your auto clutch.
 This is a simple process that differs by model, but does not take more than 10 minutes with any Rekluse Clutch.
 Otherwise only regular oil changes are needed at the same frequency as your OEM clutch.
 For more information, check out the maintenance videos on our website.

-The Installed Gap on EXP and Core EXP is measured by checking Free Play Gain at the clutch lever.
+The Installed Gap on EXP, Core EXP, RadiusX and RadiusCX is measured by checking Free Play Gain at the clutch lever.
 Whether using the supplied rubber band or your finger, the lever is allowed to move toward the handle bar when the EXP disc is fully expanded by centrifugal force, cause by the rotation of the clutch when you rev the engine.
 The expanding disc forces the pressure plate toward the clutch cover, introducing a gain in clutch lever free play (AKA slack in a cable or less pressure on the hydraulic system).

 Too much Free Play Gain = Too small of an installed gap

 Too little Free Play Gain = Too large of an installed gap